WANGARIJOYCE/Assessing-Variant-Calling-Pipelines-Mini-Project/README.md

 The goal is to obtain a vcf (variant calling format) file that shows variants for all individuals in a given population

   ##### Intuition
-1. starting point-raw sequences
+1. Starting point-raw sequences
 2. Know where they align
 3. Know the genotype for each position
-4. look across all samples and determine which sites are variants.
+4. Look across all samples and determine which sites are variants.

 [Here](https://github.com/WANGARIJOYCE/Assessing-Variant-Calling-Pipelines-Mini-Project/issues/4) is a link to our project road map